Summary

 =MID("12 apples",3,6) // returns "apple"

-Depending on the value given for start_num and num_chars, we get a different portion of the string.
-However, in this case, we don't want to return parts of the text string, we want to return all the characters in the text string together in an array.
-The trick is to ask the MID function for more than one start_num at the same time.
-For example, to return the three letters in "red" in an array, we can use an array constant like this:
+Depending on the value given for start_num and num_chars, we get a different part of the string.
+However, in this case, we don't want to return parts of the text string; we want to return all the characters in the text string together in an array.
+The trick is to ask the MID function for more than one start_num simultaneously.
+For example, to return the three letters in "red" in an array, we can use the array constant {1,2,3} like this:

 =MID("red",{1,2,3},1) // returns {"r","e","d"}

 Because we are asking MID for 1 character starting at three positions {1,2,3}, we get back all three letters in "red" in a single array.
-So, this approach works, but we need a way to dynamically generate an array of sequential numbers that corresponds to the length of the string.
-Enter the SEQUENCE function, which is perfectly designed for this task.
-Turning back to the example shown, we have this formula in cell D5:
+This approach works, but we need a way to generate the numeric sequence dynamically.
+Enter the SEQUENCE function, which is perfectly suited for this task.
+Turning back to the example above, we have this formula in cell D5:

 =MID(B5,SEQUENCE(1,LEN(B5)),1)

-Working from the inside out, the LEN function is used to calculate the number of characters in cell B5, which is 9.
-Dropping that value into the formula, we now have:
+Working from the& inside out, the LEN function is used to calculate the number of characters in cell B5, which is 9.
+Dropping that value into the formula, we have:

 =MID(B5,SEQUENCE(1,9),1)